Romca585/my-portfolio/public/Readme.md

-for cgol:

-usage: ./cgol (file.seed) (number of ticks)

-	cgol will only work if seed files of size 20X40 are inputed.
-	Else the program will shut down.

-	if number of ticks is left empty, the program will assume 50 ticks.

-	to start, type Y or y when asked.

-	after program is over, if user types Y or y to continue, the program will repeat the same number of 		ticks, continuing from where the program left off. if answer is no, program will shut down.

-for dynCGOL:

 usage: ./dynCGOL (file.seed) (number of ticks) (rows) (collumns)

 	dynCGOL will only work if the inputed rows and collumns are the same as the file of the size inputed.